6mile/tvpo/playbooks/CLOUD-NATIVE-APPLICATION-VBP-PLAYBOOK.md

 	- Identify any CDNs that the application is using
 	- Scan the application for exposed git repositories, .env or web.config files and similar

-3. Use a tool like Nuclei and its tech stack identification (tag = tech) to identify as many cloud resources as possible.
-	- If a CDN is being used, try to identify the origin (ex: if AWS CDN is enabled, check to see if S3 or Ec2 is visible)

-3. Identify all subdomains in the top-level domain.
-	- If the web application has an environment name in its domain name (ex: dev.app.example.org) highlight any other subdomains that have that environment name (ex: dev.db.example.org)

 4. If the app has source code, and you have access to it, git clone or fork the project to a local directory

 5. People stage: